axambo/hci-lecture-slides/README.md

 # Human Computer Interaction (October 2018)

-A workshop led by Anna Xambó (anna.xambo@ntnu.no).
+A course led by Anna Xambó (anna.xambo@ntnu.no).

-The slides for the series of lectures in Human Computer Interaction are delivered at the [MCT program](https://www.ntnu.edu/studies/mmct) (NTNU-UiO).
+The slides for the series of four lectures in Human Computer Interaction delivered at the [MCT program](https://www.ntnu.edu/studies/mmct) (NTNU-UiO).

 ## Table of Contents